 This is because of the natural pressure in the instant pot that changes the way the rice cooks.
 If you used a 1:2 ratio the rice would get very soggy!

-- You can follow this same method using basmati rice, but I would not recommend subbing for brown rice or short grain rice because the water to rice ratio as well as the cook time will be different.
+Can I use a different rice?
+You can follow this same method using basmati rice, but I would not recommend subbing for brown rice or short grain rice because the water to rice ratio as well as the cook time will be different.

-Enjoy with these recipes!
+Serve it with these recipes!